-Beautiful skin can make you look beautiful, confident and young.
+Beautiful skin can make you look beautiful, confident, and young.
 On the other hand, any skin disease can affect a person’s life negatively by impacting them both psychologically and socially.
-One of my client who was suffering from guttate psoriasis also called as scalp psoriasis is very satisfied with the ayurvedic treatment and I would like to share her experience.
+One of my clients who was suffering from guttate psoriasis also called scalp psoriasis is very satisfied with the ayurvedic treatment and I would like to share her experience.

 Psoriasis is an obstinate skin condition in which red patches of various sizes develop on the skin that is covered with dry, silvery scales.
 Psoriasis is a chronic skin disease that got its name from the Greek word meaning, 'itch'.
 In psoriasis the skin becomes inflamed and red eruptions appear on the surface of the skin that begins to itch excessively.
 These areas form thickened areas (plaques) that are covered with silvery scales over the reddened lesions.
 The skin at the joints may crack.